nemo-omen/jeffcaldwell.is/src/pages/writing/wayfinding/index.md

 So I need to come up with a better way to study.
 That, dear reader, is where you come in.

-My plan is to study as intensively as I can and, ass a means of properly digesting the material, teaching it to you.
+My plan is to study as intensively as I can and, as a means of properly digesting the material, teaching it to you.